candimods/FiveEMS_Premium/README.md

 # Install
+Please Install Dpemotes to carry the medical bags included

 1. Drag and Drop <b><p color='red'>FiveEMS</p></B> folder fo your resources folder, rename or make sure the folder is named <p color='red'>FiveEMS</p>
 <B>FOLDER MUST BE NAMED FiveEMS or it wont work!!!</B>